JayLau123/User-guide-to-my-repository/README.md

 #### I wont't write so many formulas and equations in 'READ.md', instead, I prefer writing formula with LaTeX in jupyter notebook.
 You can download the files you need and find the LaTeX code of all the formulas in your own jupyter notebook!

+#### I'd like to share some useful learning materials in this repository such as popular publications, books, etc.